 Smart TVs are just like regular TVs but they’re connected to the internet.
-This means you can use them to send emails, browse the web and download apps.
+This means you can use them to send emails, browse the web, watch YouTube and download apps.
 The technology opens up a world of opportunity, but is also a minefield for parents who let their children use one.

 Smart TVs: Features to be aware of

 Parental controls: Like PCs and smartphones, smart TVs let you set up parental controls to stop children seeing what they shouldn’t.
-The manual for your smart TV should tell you how to set up parental controls.
-Lost yours?
-Consult the free database over at Manuals Online.
+The manual for your smart TV should tell you how to do this, so search the manufacturers website or consult the free database over at Manuals Online.

 Content: Smart TVs offer plenty of children’s channels, so have a look and see which offer the most suitable content for the best price (if they charge, that is - some are free).
-Some also let you set up user accounts for children of different ages, and secure the set with a PIN so your child can't download lots of pay-as-you-go content and run up a huge bill.
+Some also let you set up user accounts for children of different ages, and secure the set with a PIN.

 Browsing: Smart TVs connect to your home broadband connection.
-Make sure you set up parental filters for your broadband, and your TV — like any device connected to your router — won’t be able to display unsuitable websites or content.
-If you’ve got BT broadband follow the instructions below.
+If you set up parental filters for your broadband, your smart TV — like any device connected to your router wired or wirelessly — won’t be able to display unsuitable websites or content.
+If you’ve got BT Broadband you can find out more below.

-Internet connectivity: You can connect your smart TV to your router either over wi-fi or through a wired ethernet cable.
+Internet connectivity: You can connect your smart TV to your hub either using wi-fi or through a wired ethernet cable.
 Ethernet is usually faster and more reliable, but wi-fi means no unsightly cables trailing through the house.

 BT Broadband Parental Controls

 BT Parental Controls lets you select a filter level, choosing between Light, Moderate, Strict or Custom, which determines the type of content to block.
 You can also block specific websites and set homework filters, during which time access to the internet will be unavailable.

-If you select the 'Strict' or Custom filter, you'll block all media streaming devices — this blocks all sites that stream content, be it internet radio, internet TV, or music, so your child won't be able to stream YouTube on a smart TV.
+If you select the 'Strict' or Custom filter, you'll block all media streaming, including all sites that stream content, be it internet radio, internet TV, or music, so your child won't be able to stream YouTube on a smart TV.
 Media downloads, and music sites run by fans, musicians, bands or record labels will also be blocked.

 BT TV Parental Controls

-You can aset a PIN on your BT TV set-top box.
+You can set a Parental PIN on your BT TV set-top box.
 Setting a PIN allows you to restrict access to programmes with age ratings, those that haven't been given age ratings and recordings made during the watershed.
 This is different to a Payment PIN you use to buy shows on the BT TV player.